lablup/beps/drafts/BEP-1006-service-deployment-strategy.md

 1. Introduce a Rolling Update Strategy:
 - When a user triggers a promotion or update, Backend.AI attempts to create new model service sessions incrementally.
-- If there are insufficient resources (e.g., “replicas × resource-required” is more than what is available), the update request is immediately rejected.
+- New instances are launched and must pass health checks before receiving a portion of traffic.
+Once a new instance is deemed healthy, traffic is gradually shifted.
+This continues until all instances run the new version without causing significant service downtime.
-- New instances are started and tested for health.
-As soon as a new instance is deemed healthy, a proportion of traffic is shifted to it.
-This continues until all instances are running the new version.
+- In the event of a failure during rollout, rollback can occur automatically or manually.
+However, automatic rollback applies only to the newly deployed version, and specific rules (e.g., timeout, error rate thresholds, resource constraints) govern exactly when it triggers.
+This helps ensure issues are contained early, while giving users control over rollback policies.
-- If any instance fails during rollout, the system can automatically or manually roll back to the last stable version.
+- Manual rollback is always possible through versioned deployments, allowing users to revert to a previous stable version with minimal disruption.

 2. Introduce a Blue-Green Deployment Mode:
 - A user initiates a deployment update via API (UI and CLI support planned).